google/WebFundamentals/src/content/en/tools/workbox/guides/precache-files/workbox-build.md

 });
 ```

-After this you can simply run the task via `gulp service-worker` or add it
+After this, you can simply run the task via `gulp service-worker` or add it
 to the end of another Gulp task.

 {% include "web/tools/workbox/guides/_shared/precache-config.html" %}